• Skip to main content

 • TIPS

-• PUZZLES
+• SHOP

 • ABOUT

-Discover a hidden gem in North Iceland!
-The Trollaskagi Peninsula is a lot less visited and yet offers breathtaking landscapes!
-It will blow you away the whole drive.
-Here is my guide to help you plan your visit.
-The Troll Peninsula is really worth the detour!
+Discover a hidden gem in North Iceland: the Trollaskagi Peninsula is a lot less visited and yet offers breathtaking landscapes!

 Travel Guide Iceland : Plan your visit to the Trollaskagi peninsula

-About the Troll Peninsula Iceland
+Why visit the Troll Peninsula in Iceland?

 PLANNING TIPS - Trollaskagi Peninsula Iceland

-About the Troll Peninsula Iceland
+Why visit the Troll Peninsula in Iceland?

-In Northern Iceland, Tröllaskagi is a peninsula North West of Akureyri whose name means "peninsula of the troll".
 It is a very mountainous place with deep valleys carved by the glaciers.
 Its tallest peak is Kerling which reaches 1538 meters.
-People say it is similar to the West Fjords.

 Trollaskagi Peninsula Iceland

-The Trollaskagi has some spectacular sceneries at every turn and you see very few tourists compared to other regions of Iceland.
+Trollaskagi has some spectacular sceneries at every turn and you see very few tourists compared to other regions of Iceland.
 They have carved tunnels which now drive a little bit more traffic to those fjords, however it is still low.

 Personally I opted for taking the inland gravel road 82 so I have not seen the Northern fjords.
 The road was not too challenging in September and I was completely alone except for the few farms.
 I have not crossed any car.
 And I was really lucky with the weather with great visibility.
 What a day!